 2. Can I complete the AU MSOD degree online?

 No. Our curriculum is experiential and face to face.
 At the same time, we use the Blackboard platform for online work within the weekend curriculum as a means of preparing for class, accessing reading materials, and carrying on discussions.
-We are exploring adding a 2-year “hybrid” modular curriculum that offers the coursework in seven 9-week modules over two years.

 3. Can I transfer coursework from other institutions?